Guardian & Arbor: The Ethical Nervous System of Tuvalu

 Overview

-Guardian and Arbor form the ethical AI foundation of the Tuvalu Sovereign Vision Project.
+Guardian and Arbor form the ethical Civic Stewardship System foundation of the Tuvalu Sovereign Vision Project.

 Built for local deployment, these systems prioritize citizen privacy, cultural integrity, and transparent, decentralized decision-making.
 Together, they support a governance model rooted in tradition, resilience, and community trust.